blackfalcon/travisreleasetest/README.md

 The following examples illustrate how different commit messages will evaluate to different release versions.

 #### MAJOR

+For a MAJOR release, you MUST follow this template.
+The use of `perf:` and `BREAKING CHANGE:` are needed in order to push a major release.

 ```
 perf(pencil): remove graphiteWidth option